Fans Furious, As SBS Cuts Off Song Hye-Kyo From Song Joong-ki’s PD Awards Speech

 While fans were thrilled to see their favorite actor on the stage to receive yet another feather in his cap, they were also saddened about the SBS broadcast, which cut off Song Joong-ki’s remarks about Song Hye-kyo in his acceptance speech at the PD Awards.

-As reported previously by Inqusitr, during the acceptance speech, Song Joong-ki thanked Kim Eun-sook and Kim Won-seok, the writers of Descendants of the Sun.
+As reported previously by Inquisitr, during the acceptance speech, Song Joong-ki thanked Kim Eun-sook and Kim Won-seok, the writers of Descendants of the Sun.
 The actor also thanked the producers of the series for creating such an awe-inspiring drama.

 Why (SBS)??Joongki mentioned Song hyekyo.U want cut itt?? #Dots not just Jk act alone ok!
 Im angry now #SongSongCouple